eclipse/mraa/README.md

 Installing on your board
 ========

-See the section below on compiling or use our repository to install on an eglibc based yocto poky image that supports opkg.
+See the section below on compiling or use our repository to install on a glibc based yocto poky image that supports opkg.
 Adding this repository is as simple as and you'll have the latest stable tagged build of mraa installed!

 ``` bash
 echo "src mraa-upm http://iotdk.intel.com/repos/2.0/intelgalactic" > /etc/opkg/mraa-upm.conf